nextcloud/documentation/developer_manual/general/security.rst

 Directory Traversal
 -------------------

-Very often developers forget about sanitizing the file path (removing all \\ and /), this allows an attacker to traverse through directories on the server which opens several potential attack vendors including privilege escalations, code executions or file disclosures.
+Very often developers forget about sanitizing the file path (removing all \\ and /), this allows an attacker to traverse through directories on the server which opens several potential attack vectors including privilege escalations, code executions or file disclosures.

 **DON'T**